Minderbinder45/SlackBotRW/README.md

 Execution
   1. Created a Slack appplication with the Slack API and added it to our test workspace
+  2. Created new Google Cloud Project called 'My First Project' and enabled API services
-  2. Created HTTP serverless function that sends messages to Slack with a Cloud Function (Through Google Cloud)
+  3. Created HTTP serverless function that sends messages to Slack with a Cloud Function (Through Google Cloud)
-  3. Scheduled job that calls Cloud Function every given interval with Cloud Scheduler
+  4. Scheduled job that calls Cloud Function every given interval with Cloud Scheduler